HugoHasenbein/redmine_fetch_email_attachments/README.md

 # redmine_fetch_email_attachments

 This is a plugin for redmine to fetch email attachments from a user individual email account.
-The user email account can be configured in "My Accoun" for each individual user.
+The user email account can be configured in "My Account" for each individual user.